rikima-mitsuhashi/UTIMG-VT-2020-05-WinEXE/README.md

 * COMPSAC

-# How to make the dataset
+# How to create the dataset
 ### 1. Apply for the VirusTotal premium service as academic user

 * Apply at the VirusTotal site.
 If you are approved for an academic account, there is no charge.